 John Williams and the Chicago Symphony Orchestra combine for a subtle slice of American pie.
 With its open harmonies and four-part chorales, Williams’s score provides an effective elegy for the final months in the life of the 16th President.
 Except for a couple of lively hoedowns for Lincoln’s merry band of vote bribers, Williams’s music is surprisingly subtle.
 Though Williams takes a backseat (a rarity in a Steven Spielberg film), the music is haunting and moving, capturing the world-weary weight of Daniel Day-Lewis’s brilliant portrayal, all the while ably supporting Tony Kushner’s eloquent (and talky) script.
 After the over-manipulation (though beautiful compositional technique) of WAR HORSE, it’s nice to see Williams pull it back a bit.
 While the score is exactly as I and many film music fans expected it to be, there is no denying the sheer craft behind Williams’s writing.

-Based on a true story of one family’s ordeal during the 2004 Indian Ocean tsunami, the film is a brutal and emotionally draining viewing experience.
-Without, ahem, drowning you in platitudes and Hallmark moments, this story of survival against all odds is told simply and subtly.
+Based on one family’s ordeal during the 2004 Indian Ocean tsunami, the film is a brutal and emotionally draining viewing experience.
 One of the key elements to balancing the horror and emotion is Fernando Velázquez’s exquisite score.
-While Velázquez wisely never tips his hand in either direction, I spent the majority of the film (and subsequent listenings of the score) in tears simply due to the music.
-Based around a few core themes and plaintive cello and piano solos, Velázquez delivers an emotional powerhouse of a score that continues to yield musical treasures lying beneath the churning waters of Nature’s awesome power.
+While Velázquez wisely never tips his hand in either direction, I spent most of the film in tears simply because of the music.
+Based around a few core themes and plaintive cello and piano solos, Velázquez’s emotional powerhouse of a score continues to yield musical treasures lying beneath the churning waters of Nature’s awesome power.

 My favorite movie of 2012 was a polarizing film among critics and audiences.
 This audacious filming of David Mitchell’s “unfilmable” novel is by no means perfect.
-Intriguing, exasperating and utterly fascinating, the six interwoven storylines crash and collide, mix and match across the generations in a superb example of film editing, resulting in a surprisingly emotional impact.
-The score by co-director/scripter Tom Tykwer, Reinhold Heil and Johnny Klimek weaves an equally fascinating musical tapestry.
-Stringing together a number of memorable themes that are then dissected and interpolated, the music is the glue that pulls the numerous characters together over a span of thousands of years.
-The music only grows more memorable in context of the film and bears repeated listening to gain a greater understanding of the subtle skill behind the score.
+It’s intriguing, exasperating, and utterly fascinating.
+The six interwoven storylines crash and collide, mix and match across the generations in a superb example of film editing.
+Yet the whole carries an emotional resonance.
+The score by co-director/scripter Tom Tykwer, Reinhold Heil, and Johnny Klimek strings together a number of memorable themes.
+And though they are dissected and interpolated, the music glues the numerous characters together over a span of thousands of years.
+The music only grows more memorable in context of the film and bears repeated listening.